Bounds for the number of basic feasible solutions generated by the simplex method with the largest distance rule: Introduction

 \subsection{Background}

 The simplex method is one of the most efficient algorithms for solving linear programming problems (LPs).
 Its efficiency is greatly affected by a pivoting rule.
 There are some important pivoting rules from a practical and theoretical viewpoint.
 Dantzig's rule (or the most negative coefficient rule) \cite{dantzig1963} is the oldest and the best-known pivoting rule.
 When the problem in consideration is degenerate, the simplex method might encounter a phenomenon known as cycling, in which the algorithm visits the same set of bases infinitely.
 Bland's rule \cite{bland1977} is the first countermeasure for cycling.
 Similarly, the shadow pivoting rule is also important from a theoretical standpoint.
 Borgwardt \cite{borgwardt1987} showed that for random LPs, the expected value of the number of iterations is strongly polynomial in the number of facets of the feasible region and the number of variables.
-Furthermore, Spielman and Teng \cite{spielman2004} obtained, by their smoothed analysis, the best upper bound for the expected value of the number of iteration of the shadow simplex method.
+Spielman and Teng \cite{spielman2004} introduced smoothed analysis and showed that the simplex method runs in polynomial time under random perturbations.
 From a practical view point, it has been widely observed that the steepest edge rule shows superior performance to other pivoting rules \cite{matousek2007}.
-Recently, a new pivoting rule, called the largest distance rule was proposed by Pan \cite{pan2008}.
+Pan \cite{pan2008} proposed a pivoting rule called the largest distance rule.
 Geometrically speaking, this pivoting rule chooses, as an entering variable, a nonbasic variable whose corresponding dual constraint has the largest unit violation.
 Through his computational experiments, Pan \cite{pan2010} showed that a variant of the largest distance rule shows better performance than the steepest edge rule.\\

 To assess deterministic complexity of the simplex method, Kitahara and Mizuno ~\cite{km2013} analyzed the number of basic feasible solutions (BFSs) generated by the simplex method.
 They showed upper bounds for the number of different BFSs generated by the simplex method with Dantzig's rule, namely